 Attorney at Van Ness Feldman LLP, Denver, CO

-Maranda Compton is an attorney at Van Ness Feldman LLP in Denver, CO, with expertise in legal issues pertaining to Alaska Native law.
+Maranda Compton is an attorney at Van Ness Feldman LLP in Denver, CO, specializing in federal law and policy matters.

 Marie Greene